-- Separate servers for landings and pre-landings.
-At a high load, it is recommended to separate the landings and prelandings to separate servers with the appropriate configuration.These servers may have slightly less RAM, but a wider channel and more disk space.
+- Separate server for site storage.
+At a high load, it is recommended to separate the landings and prelandings to separate servers with the appropriate configuration.This server may have slightly less RAM, but a wider channel and more disk space.

 - Dedicated IP-addresses for sites of landings and prelandings.
 For domains parking to sites with landings and prelandings, you may need dedicated IP addresses.
 Usually it's used to secure the network in case of complains on the IP address.
 Typically, providers give the ability to add multiple IP addresses to a single server, average cost per IP address - $2 per month, so mothhly price for server increases by $2-4.